 By default, Google Drive is used as a medium between FineReader on mobile and on Windows, but with an iOS device users can also set up and designate other popular cloud storages (OneDrive or Dropbox).

 Try ABBYY FineReader for Mobile yourself!
-Download the app from the App Store or Google Play.
+Download the app from the App Store.
 Also, learn more about FineReader PDF for Mobile and how it can integrate with its desktop counterpart in our article in the ABBYY Mobile blog.

 Redact sensitive information against a list of keywords